chuan-su/notes/src/aws/vpc.md

 One usecase of VPC endpoint is to [create VPC endpoints for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html)

+### Gateway endpoint

+- Endpoint connections cannot be extended out of a VPC.
+Resources on the other side of a VPN connection, VPC peering connection, transit gateway, AWS Direct Connect connection, or ClassicLink connection in your VPC cannot use the endpoint to communicate with resources in the endpoint service.
+- Endpoints are supported within the same Region only.
+You cannot create an endpoint between a VPC and a service in a different Region.
+- You must turn on DNS resolution in your VPC

 ### VPC endpoint service

 - [VPC endpoint serices (AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-service-overview.html)